-In accordance with the European Shareholder Rights Directive II (SRD II), details at the voting open-fund level are available on our website and updated on a quarterly basis.
-As for the open- ended funds' annual reports, the website will also show our voting approach and information on how Candriam exercised the voting right as well as our rationale on the most sensitive votes and/or resolutions.
+In accordance with the European Shareholder Rights Directive II (SRD II), details of all votes case for Candriam's open-ended funds under the Candriam Policy are available on our website the business day after the meeting date.
+The website will also show our voting approach and information on how Candriam exercised the voting right as well as our rationale on the most sensitive votes and/or resolutions.
 Rationales are systematically available when we do not follow company's management recommendation.